NachtZ/leetcode/README.md

 417. Pacific Atlantic Water Flow | [417.
 Pacific Atlantic Water Flow.go](\417.
 Pacific Atlantic Water Flow.go)
 418. Sentence Screen Fitting | [418.
 Sentence Screen Fitting.go](\418.
 Sentence Screen Fitting.go)
 432. All O`one Data Structure | [432.
 All O`one Data Structure.go](\432.
 All O`one Data Structure.go)
+434. Number of Segments in a String | [434.
+Number of Segments in a String.go](\434.
+Number of Segments in a String.go)